agda/agda-stdlib/README.md

 ## Installation instructions

-See the instructions [here](https://github.com/agda/agda-stdlib/blob/master/notes/installation-guide.md) for how to install version 1.1 of the standard library.
+See the instructions [here](https://github.com/agda/agda-stdlib/blob/master/notes/installation-guide.md) for how to install the latest version of the standard library.

 #### Old versions of Agda

 If you're using an old version of Agda, you can download the corresponding version of the standard library on the [Agda wiki](http://wiki.portal.chalmers.se/agda/pmwiki.php?n=Libraries.StandardLibrary).
+The index for older versions of the library can be found at, for example, https://agda.github.io/agda-stdlib/v0.17/ where 0.17 can be replaced as required.

 #### Development version of Agda